 Download the latest rules document from FINA for the latest figures and required elements for technical routines.

-Courses and Summer Camp
+Development - Courses and Summer Camp

 View details of START Synchro, a Swim England funded programme to increase participation in synchronised swimming.
 The programme is designed to link primary schools with local clubs / operators by offering dry land Synchro activities and signposting interested participants to a free pool taster session in order to provide a complete experience of the sport.